nv-legate/legate.core/docs/legate/core/source/api/machine.rst

 To scope the resource, a client takes two steps.
 First, the client queries the machine resource available in the given scope and shrinks it to a subset to assign to a scope.
-Then, the client assigns that subset of machine to a scope with a  usual ``with`` statement.
+Then, the client assigns that subset of the machine to a scope with a  usual ``with`` statement.
 All Legate operations issued within that ``with`` block are now subject to the resource scoping.
 The steps look like the following pseudocode: